FacultadDeIngenieria/prog1/presentation/maps/presentation.md

 student_scores["Alice"] = 95
 ```

-If the key exited, it will be updated.
+If the key exists, it will be updated.
 If the key was not present, it will be created.

 ---